ThoughtWorks-DPS/dps-starter-boot/buildSrc/README.md

 The intention is that the `starter-boot` package can externalize these mixins as plugins so the team can continue to refer to those mixins that do not need to change.
 To that end, do not include or build upon other convention files, except at the `std` level.

-I think the only exception to this rule is `starter.java.style-conventions`, which includes `starter.java.checktyle-conventions`.
+The only (current) exception to this rule is the open-tracing configuration, which pulls in a few standard plugins.
-This was only allowed because `style-conventions` is aggregating `checkstyle` and `spotless`.
-If 'spotless' gets more complicated, then these two should be split and propagated upwards instead of being aggregated under `style-conventions`.

 ## starter.java.build-conventions.gradle

 Provides a set of common dependencies for typical build and test.
 Includes proper dependencies for lombok and mapstruct annotation processing.
 Also includes typical dependencies for unit testing with junit jupiter.

+## starter.java.build-copyright-conventions.gradle

+Provides a task `updateCopyrights` which will scan code for a copyright string and update the current year.
+This is only done for files which are modified (i.e. in a git changeset)

+## starter.java.build-git-conventions.gradle

+Provides configuration for the `org.ajoberstar.grgit` plugin.
+It will dynamically apply the plugin based on the presence of a `.git` folder in the root project directory.

 ## starter.java.checkstyle-conventions.gradle